jwohlwend/CNNEncrypt/README.md

 * N - size of the keys and plaintext
 * batch_size - the number of training examples to use in a single iteration
 * epochs - the number of training iterations
+* learning_rate - the fixed learning rate to use in training

 and run: